l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 against the opposition of the majority?
 Yes or no." And, would you?
 Is it enlightened to impose an opinion on people?
 If you think about the intentions of the Enlightenment, it is not.

 And right after that he asked the counter question: why not, if it seems right to you?
 Yes, why not?
-Because the Because then the individual has to decide: Does he live together with unenlightened people and remain alone with his conception of the enlightenment or does he force them to enlightenment in order to spread it and end up with a dictatorship that is opposed to enlightenment?
+Because then the individual has to decide: Does he live together with unenlightened people and remain alone with his conception of the enlightenment or does he force them to enlightenment in order to spread it and end up with a dictatorship that is opposed to enlightenment?

 In the end, enlightenment also remains only a relative concept that is shaped by people.
 Just like love, friendship and trust, it cannot be defined.
-And through coercion, the Enlightenment would have no future. have any future.
+And through coercion, the Enlightenment would have no future.
 For enlightenment is a matter of minds and views.

 If one does not stand behind them, they are meaningless.
 One must find his enlightenment himself, because he must be able to live with it and also die with it.